mkrul/reloader/README.md

 # reloader
-Reloads the browser when it detects changes to the byte size of a user-supplied directory, because I hate configuring front end build tools.
+Reloads the "browser" when it detects changes to the byte size of a user-supplied directory.
+Because configuring front end build tools sucks.